 A. No, the original was engrossed on parchment which is an animal skin specially treated with lime and stretched to create a strong, long-lasting writing support.
-The printed version is on paper and was read aloud from town squares throughout the colonies, so that those who could not read would receive the news about intended separation from England.
+Other versions were printed on paper and read aloud from town squares throughout the colonies, so that those who could not read would receive the news about intended separation from England.

 Q. Do other copies of the Declaration of Independence exist?